Salwa99/hello-react-front-end/README.md

 # Greeting App Frontend<a name="about-project"></a>

 >**This app is built using React, it generate random greeting feetched from the rails api**.<a name="built-with"></a>

+## Backend Repository

+You can find the backend repository at [hello-react-back-end](https://github.com/Salwa99/hello-rails-back-end).

 ### Tech Stack <a name="tech-stack"></a>